Visperi/WinampRPC/README.md

 If you have multiple albums with same name, add the duplicate album name to `album_name_exceptions.txt` each on their own line.
 These albums are then returned in format `Artist - Album name` instead of just the album name when searching for album asset keys.
-Remember to take this into account when adding new data to `album_covers.json`.
+Remember to take this into account when adding new data to the api and `album_covers.json`.

 Do note that due to restrictions in the api, following rules must be followed when making asset keys: